Paralike/Paralike/content/projects/Human-Facial-Recognition/index.md

 As visible in the comparison, the first image shows a much closer view of the face than the second one.
 Consequently, the feature maps were unable to learn distinct facial expressions.
 To test this hypothesis, I removed the JAFFE dataset from the training set.

 ## Residual-based architecture

 ### ResNet50
 After the successful VGG network, I had the assumption that newer models would be better equipped for classification, being faster and more accurate.
 As a result, I started testing the capabilities of ResNet [7].
 However, instead of writing the entire network from scratch, I downloaded an existing code for testing, as I was unsure if my computer's specifications would be sufficient for running it [8].
 It quickly became evident that running ResNet with its 23 million parameters exceeded the capacity available to me.

+### MobileNet-based architecture
+As reducing the parameters of Residual networks proved to be much more challenging than reducing those of a VGG network, I was unable to find a solution despite various attempts.
+Therefore, in order to compare my VGG network with other networks, I turned towards models with significantly lower memory requirements [1].